jkrumbiegel/jkrumbiegel.github.io_franklin/pages/2020-11-21-pipeless-pipes.md

 In those cases, I often want to print out some information within the pipeline, just to check if my assumptions hold.
 Most piping packages I know do not consider this possibility and have no way to execute a function that doesn't affect the following pipeline steps.

-Chain.jl has a special marker macro `@!` which you can use to mark expressions that should just be executed without forwarding their result, instead continuing with the previous result.
+Chain.jl has a special marker macro `@aside` which you can use to mark expressions that should just be executed without forwarding their result, instead continuing with the previous result.

 For example, if we wanted to check for some reason how much data we have left after filtering, we could do this: